geerlingguy/ansible-vagrant-examples/nodejs/README.md

 (Where `nodejs`) is the hostname you have configured in the `Vagrantfile`).

 After that is configured, you could visit http://nodejs:8080/hello/john in a browser, and you'll see a welcoming response from the Node.js API.
-Nice!

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.